 When a child reaches the age of 10 or 16 the LHA level will be reviewed.
 Where appropriate the new LHA rate will apply from the Monday following the child's birthday.

 Non-resident overnight carers and severely disabled people

 If you have a severely disabled person in your household and use non-resident overnight carers, you may be entitled to additional bedrooms.

 Previously an extra bedroom was not allowed under LHA rules for a foster child as they were not part of the household.
-However, from 1 April 2013, the Government changed the regulations to allow for an extra bedroom for a foster child or children of an approved foster carer.
+However, the government changed the regulations on 1 April 2013 to allow for an extra bedroom for a foster child or children of an approved foster carer.
 One extra bedroom will apply to:

 - Newly approved foster carers but only for a period of up to 52 consecutive weeks from the date of approval, if no child is placed with them during that period.

 Adult children in the armed forces, who lived with their parents before deployment and intend to return home after their service, are treated as continuing to live at home under LHA size criteria rules.

 Therefore, an extra bedroom will be allowed within the LHA whilst the non-dependant adult is away on deployment (this includes pre-deployment training and post operation leave).
 In addition to this, no non-dependant deduction will be made whilst the non-dependant is away and will only be re-instated upon their return if applicable.
 Proof of the deployment must be obtained from the non-dependant's chain of command